sebhh/fatf_grey_list/README.md

-# fatf_grey_list
+# FATF grey/black list
-Historical records on which countries where on the grey/black lists of the Financial Action Task Force.
+This repository contains historical records on which countries where on the grey/black lists of the Financial Action Task Force.
 Covering 2017-2026 for now.

 Countries are encoded using ISO3 standard.
 A 1 indicates the given country was on grey list, while a 2 indicates the black list.